Linux Is Not As Safe As You Think

 Some ought to try to exploit the system.

 So, first indicator for incompetence already present: Author does not even know basic terminology.
 Second thing is that Linux is not inherently more secure than, say, Windows, but the mind-set of application developers is better and it is far easier to secure.
-It is also easy to make completely insecure, but a competent person will find it far easier to have a secure Linux installation than with the competition, because Linux gives you access and allows you to do things, while with, say Windows or OSX you a
+It is also easy to make completely insecure, but a competent person will find it far easier to have a secure Linux installation than with the competition, because Linux gives you access and allows you to do things, while with, say Windows or OSX you are pretty much at the mercy of the OS vendor.

+Quite true.
+You can also use Linux distributions that are made to be extra secure (and have some downsides because of that, like worse functionality and missing software), because the "vendor" does not prevent anybody from creating and sharing such distributions.
+For Windows, you have to install first and then harden individually, making this an expensive process.

 Technically speaking...
 (Score:2)